-In fact, we are fortunate to have dentists on staff, such as Emma Ray-Chaudhuri, and Andre von Backstrom, who have undergone extra training in order to better anticipate, understand and calm the fears nervous patients may face.
+In fact, we are fortunate to have on staff, Maalini Patel, Specialist in Paediatric Dentistry, who has undergone extra training in order to better anticipate, understand and calm the fears nervous patients may face.
 This includes treating children with special needs, who may be particularly anxious about coming to the dentist.

 At the first consultation, we will discuss your concerns in full and tailor your treatment accordingly.
 Your first appointment is intended to be a consultation without any treatment being carried out whatsoever.
 It can sometimes be a good idea to bring a friend or family member with you if you need some extra support.

 We also take full advantage of the wonders of modern technology, which has luckily made huge advances in improving the experience of patients.
 Knowing many people fear anaesthetic injections, we offer virtually pain-free anaesthesia with The Wand.
 We also offer two different forms of conscious sedation, which completely relax even the most nervous patients.
 Please see below for more details.

 If you’re worried about injections given to numb the area around your tooth, you needn’t worry any longer.
 Our new computer-assisted anaesthesia system is called The Wand because it almost magically eliminates any pain associated with injections.

 Not only is The Wand virtually pain-free, but it’s extremely precise, which means it numbs only the area the dentist will be working on, and you won’t leave the practice unable to speak or drink properly.